Get Help From a High Net Worth Divorce Lawyer Near You

 This list is not comprehensive, so if you suspect a spouse is attempting to hide assets or unfairly limit the equitable division of your marital estate, you need to act fast.

-We can uncover discrepancies and locate hidden assets by utilizing our network of financial experts, forensic accountants, and private investigators.
-Our attorneys will also ensure your Ex’s dishonest approach is considered in any further negotiations or court proceedings.
+Our high net worth divorce lawyers can uncover discrepancies and locate hidden assets by utilizing our network of financial experts, forensic accountants, and private investigators.
+Our Georgia high asset divorce attorneys will also ensure your Ex’s dishonest approach is considered in any further negotiations or court proceedings.

 Georgia is an equitable division state.
 This means all marital debts and assets, even substantial and complicated ones, must be divided fairly.
 But this is not always 50/50.